15 Jan INVERMERE, RADIUM & GOLDEN ROAD-TRIP LOOP

 Highway #93 South runs the entire length of Kootenay National Park.
 Driving directly from the campground to Radium, without stopping, takes approximately 90 minutes.
 To maximize your regional staycation, it is definitely worth stopping once or twice to enjoy the landscape and views.
 A nice break is Dog Lake, near McLeod Meadows campground.
 This fresh-water lake (not glacial!) is an ideal place for a swim and not too far from the highway.

-The Golden Triangle fills the bill for an easily accessible getaway, or regional staycation with lots of opportunity for adventure.
-With the variety of scenery, topography and things to do, it is a mini-holiday not to be missed.
+The Golden Triangle fills the bill for an easily accessible getaway or regional staycation with lots of opportunities for adventure.
+With the variety of scenery, topography, and things to do, it is a mini holiday not to be missed.
 Plus, it’s so easy to personalize your itinerary to fit your own schedule (stay as long, or as little, as preferred).
 Why not take the time this summer to explore and experience something, or somewhere, new and different?
 Everyone, after all, deserves to get away and break free!
 Please explore responsibly.